huffmann/booksForSale/README.md

 # Books For Sale
-Displays Books for Sale fetched from an API in SwiftUI via ViewModels.
+Displays Books for Sale fetched from a URL in SwiftUI via ViewModels.